finom/rebloom/README.md

 </a>
 </p>

 > Type-safe React state library for scalable apps with zero setup and zero additional knowledge required.
-No reducers, sagas or observers anymore, only TypeScript!
+Here you'll find tiny documentation with very detailed examples on how use the library, how to use it with standard hooks such as `useEffect`, how to to protect private data and actions from being used by components, how to avoid direct access to root store and also how to structure your files for a large-scale app.

 ## Quick start